System Design Space

 Strengths

-Works well as a pre-interview self-checklist.
+Works well as a self-checklist before an interview loop.

 Limitations and how to offset them

-The Q&A format is useful for training, but it does not replace foundational books.
+A question-and-answer format is useful for training, but it does not replace foundational books.

 Related chapter